The Lost Computer Art of South America

 If Brazil's center of gravity for computer art was Cordeiro, Argentina's was the Centro de Arte y Comunicación (CAyC).

 Founded in 1968 by Jorge Glusberg, CAyC was a Buenos Aires hub for experimental, conceptual, and computer-based art.
-CAyC shows travelled the world, including London, New York, and Zagreb, often paired with works from the Computer Technique Group (CTG) out of Tokyo.
+CAyC shows traveled the world, including London, New York, and Zagreb, often paired with works from the Computer Technique Group (CTG) out of Tokyo.

 CAYC's computer-art subgroup — the Grupo de Arte y Cibernética — formed in 1969 and ran until 1973.
 The first Arte y Cibernética show opened at Galería Bonino, Buenos Aires, in 1969.
 It was the first exhibition of computer art in Latin America.